pawelkuk/lively/README.md

-django 2.2 app for tracking fitness related measurements
+django 2.2 app for tracking fitness related measurements with js visualization